by-covid/gtn/docs/submitting-life-monitor/index.md

 practices](../galaxy-best-practices#best-practice-repositories-and-ro-crate) and
 opens a pull request to propose the resulting RO-Crate for integration in our repository.
 Review the RO-Crate and integrate additional metadata or correct it as necessary.
-Finally, merge the into your repository.
+Finally, merge the changes into your repository.
 LifeMonitor with automatically delete the PR branch once merged, to keep your repository tidy.
 <img alt="Merge PR" src="./images/merge_pr.png" width="400" />